genderkit/genderkit/_articles/metoidioplasty.md

 ### Cost and funding

-A operation in the UK to perform metoidioplasty with urethral lengthening costs around £TODO.

 If you have a [formal diagnosis]({{ site.baseurl }}{% link _articles/formal-diagnosis.md %}), the NHS will usually provide funding for metoidioplasty or [phalloplasty]({{ site.baseurl }}{% link _articles/phalloplasty.md %}).

 The NHS will normally fund hair removal from the donor skin sites for urethroplasty, either by [laser hair reduction]({{ site.baseurl }}{% link _articles/laser-hair-reduction.md %}) or [electrolysis]({{ site.baseurl }}{% link _articles/electrolysis.md %}).